 - Advising clients on benefit issues in corporate transactions.

-Our objective is to have our justifiably enjoy the highest possible confidence that their retirement plan objectives will be met by:
+Our objective is to have our clients justifiably enjoy the highest possible confidence that their retirement plan objectives will be met by:

 - Direct contact with one or more of the firm’s mature, experienced professionals.